-Patrick Vitalone is a Senior Contributor for Mass Humanities: The Public Humanist, producing thought-provoking content since early 2009.
+Patrick Vitalone is an Assitant Editor and Senior Contributor at Mass Humanities: The Public Humanist, producing thought-provoking content since early 2010.
 He mainly writes on nationalism's role in economics, war, and society.
 His research has been featured on the BBC in the United Kingdom, as well as the History Channel in the US and Europe.

-Currently, Patrick is working on his first novel, ROMVLVS, about the life of a young Fascist in interwar Italy.
+Currently, Patrick is working on his first novel, ROMVLVS, about the life of a young Fascist in interwar Italy and his struggles with identity.
+He also is the creator of Medium Historica, an online newsmagazine that analyzes current events and find their historic parallels.

 You can contact Patrick on Twitter at @patrickvitalone, or by email at email@example.com.
 You may also find additional writing on his personal website at www.vitalo.me.